 Merrimack College encourages research in and between departments and schools and in collaboration with other educational institutions, agencies, and community organizations.
 Current research areas include social-behavioral, biomedical, and community-engaged research.
 The IRB reviews research submissions from across the Merrimack research community to ensure they adhere to basic ethical principles underlying the acceptable conduct of research involving human subjects.

 For faculty, students, and others interested in pursuing community engaged research projects, the links and resources below will help to inform, guide, and enhance research efforts.

 - Harvard Catalyst Community-Engaged Research (CEnR)

 - UCSF Accelerate

 - Compilation of Relevant Literature on CEnR

 CITI Training Modules for CEnR

-CITI also provides three modules for those interested or active in CEnR.
-Those modules can be accessed through the CITI program login page - click here.
+Collaborative Institutional Training Initiative (CITI) also provides modules for those interested or active in community engaged research.
+The modules can be accessed within the CITI program.

-If you have completed the Social and Behavioral Research module, click on the ‘Review Course’ button
+Once the Social and Behavioral Research module has been completed, click on the ‘Review Course’ button.

 Introduction to Community Engaged Research (CEnR)